OOI Pioneer Array to Relocate to MAB

-Learn how you can help to optimize the OOI Pioneer Array configuration for its new location!
+Learn how you can help to optimize the OOI Pioneer Array configuration for its proposed new location!

 As background, the OOI has been in full operations since 2016.
-The OOI Pioneer Array was designed to be relocatable, and in 2020 the Ocean Observatories Initiative Facilities Board (OOIFB) and the National Science Foundation (NSF) launched a process to select the next OOI Pioneer Array location.
-During the week of March 15-19, an Innovations Lab was held to explore possible locations for the Pioneer Array based on scientific questions that require an ocean observatory to advance knowledge.
+The OOI Pioneer Array was designed to be relocatable, and in 2020 the Ocean Observatories Initiative Facilities Board (OOIFB) and the National Science Foundation (NSF) launched a process to inform the next OOI Pioneer Array location.
+During the week of March 15-19, 2021, an Innovations Lab was held to explore possible locations for the Pioneer Array based on scientific questions that require an ocean observatory to advance knowledge.
 At the Lab, members from the oceanographic community formed teams and worked to ideate and pitch possible locations.
-These pitches helped to identify the new scientific, educational, and partnership opportunities that could be offered at various locations.
-The process helped to inform the NSF on its their decision on the next OOI Pioneer Array location.
+These pitches helped to identify new scientific, educational, and partnership opportunities that could be offered at various locations.
+The process helped inform the NSF for proposing the MAB as the next OOI Pioneer Array location.

-The next phase of the Pioneer Array planning process is beginning and a Phase 2 Innovations Lab is scheduled for the week of June 21-25.
-The ocean community is invited to help identify new design considerations that can enable exciting research endeavors at the chosen location.
+The next phase of the Pioneer Array planning process is beginning and a Phase 2 Innovations Lab is scheduled for the week of June 21-25, 2021.
+The ocean community is invited to help identify new design considerations that can enable exciting research endeavors at the MAB.
 Scientists, educators, and other stakeholders are encouraged to apply for the Phase 2 Innovations Lab.

 Phase 2 Innovations Lab – June 21-25, 2021

-During the Phase 2 Innovations Lab, participants will work to identify the observatory opportunities that can be offered by the new Pioneer Array location.
-An objective will be to explore how the Pioneer Array sensors and platforms can be optimized to achieve science and education goals at the new site, based on environmental, logistical, and infrastructural considerations.
-Challenges presented by deployment of Array infrastructure at the new location will be evaluated.
-Partnership and collaboration potentials at the new location will also be discussed.
+During the Phase 2 Innovations Lab, participants will work to identify the observatory opportunities that can be offered by the proposed MAB Pioneer Array location.
+A meeting objective will be to explore how the Pioneer Array sensors and platforms can be optimized to achieve science and education goals at the proposed site, based on environmental, logistical, and infrastructural considerations.
+Challenges presented by deployment of Array infrastructure at the proposed location will be evaluated.
+Partnership and collaboration potentials at the proposed location will also be discussed.

 The OOIFB, in partnership with KnowInnovations, will facilitate the Phase 2 Innovations Lab.
 A diverse mix of Lab participants is important to boost the innovation richness and dynamic.
 The Lab participants will be selected to achieve a broad range of disciplines and professional expertise, career stage (from early to senior), gender, cultural background, and life experience.
 Involving a wide range of people in the conversations will enrich the innovative quality, outputs, and outcomes of the Lab.
 Selected Innovations Lab participants will be announced in early June.